oamg/convert2rhel/CONTRIBUTING.md

 # Building copr builds locally

 You need:
-- podman or docker installed
+- podman or a working docker installed
 - have an account at https://copr.fedorainfracloud.org/api/, copy copr config and paste it to the repo root as .copr.conf
 - request build permissions at https://copr.fedorainfracloud.org/coprs/g/oamg/convert2rhel/permissions/